-Finally, the Electronic Signatures section is split into three parts: general requirements for electronic signatures, electronic signature components and controls, and controls for identification codes/passwords.
+The Electronic Signatures section is split into three parts: general requirements for electronic signatures, electronic signature components and controls, and controls for identification codes/passwords.

-In this section, we'll take an in-depth look into each section of 21 CFR Part 11 and pick out the most important points that medical device companies need to be aware of.
+Let’s take an in-depth look into each section of 21 CFR Part 11 and pick out the most important points that medical device companies need to be aware of.

 While there are some examples listed of agency-required records that are not subject to 21 CFR Part 11, quality management records are not listed among the exclusions here.
 As soon as a medical device company uploads any part of their quality management system to a computer, they are subject to the requirements of 21 CFR Part 11.
-(And this is a little known fact that many paper-based companies are not aware.)
+(And this is a little known fact that many paper-based companies are not aware of.)